opengisch/QField-docs/documentation/reference/qfieldcloud/projects.en.md

 ## Secrets

 Secrets are settings that are securely stored in encrypted way.
-Project jobs will automatically have access to their secrets.
-Once added, a secret can only be removed, but cannot be edited.
+Project jobs automatically have access to their secrets.
+Once added, a secret may be removed, but not edited.

 There are two types of secrets: